-(10.21.12 – PLEASE TAKE NOTE: due to protocol changes instituted by LogMeIn on or around July 30 2012, the linux-hamachi client version referenced in the post can no longer be used to login to Hamachi servers.
+Update: Due to protocol changes instituted by LogMeIn on or around July 30 2012, the linux-hamachi client version referenced in the post can no longer be used to login to Hamachi servers.
 For more detailed information please see the following article: http://community.logmein.com/t5/Hamachi/Upcoming-Protocol-Changes/td-p/78963.
-As soon as a solution to this problem can be found I will update this post — iceflatline)
+I will retain this post for archival purposes.

 In this post I’ll discuss how to install and configure Hamachi and SSH on a machine running FreeBSD.
 If you’re not familiar with LogMeIn Hamachi (formerly known as just “Hamachi”), it is a hosted VPN service that is capable of establishing secure LAN-like links between computers, even if they’re behind Network Address Translation (NAT) devices.
 You can use it to create secure virtual networks on demand, across public or private networks.